 The trip began in the main city, Yangon, which was quiet after visiting Hanoi with its many motorbikes.
 The city’s population is mixed racially; for instance, our guide was 25% Chinese, 25% Indian and 50% Burmese.
 The men and women wear a skirt made from a cloth cylinder that they tie around the waist and a plain blouse on top.
 The writing is very circular – 36 letters to the alphabet.
 The three main foods are rice, chili and cooking oil.
 The cafes use the same small table and chairs as in Vietnam.

-We noticed lots of houses on stilts in the shallow waters of the lake.
-We were told that the inhabitants of the lake were refugees.
-The king said they could stay but couldn’t live on the land – therefore, they built stilt houses on the lake.
+Apparently the inhabitants of the lake were refugees.
+When they arrived, the king said they could stay but couldn’t live on the land – hence the stilt houses.
 Most of the houses were one-room affairs made out of woven bamboo slats.
-Some are made of wood.
-Some have 2 levels.
 All had little boats to get from place to place since they are surrounded by water.
+Kids as small as 2 or 3 were rowing.

 Mandalay – the name evokes such romance.
 Unfortunately, the city itself was not particularly charming.
 However, being there allowed us to experience a couple of wonderful places.